-502.4.8.2 Added Finishing Water.
+502.6.9.2 Added Finishing Water.
 Moisture in any form shall not be applied to the surface of the concrete except for emergency conditions.
 When emergency conditions exist and it becomes necessary to apply additional moisture to the surface of the concrete in order to complete the final finishing operation, water may only be applied in the form of a fine pressure spray.
 Under such conditions, placement of additional concrete on the subgrade shall be discontinued until the emergency conditions cease.

-502.4.8.3 Surface Texture.
-After surface irregularities have been removed, the concrete surface shall be given a uniformly roughened finish.
-The surface texture shall be tested in accordance with ASTM E 965, except as modified herein, to ensure the texture is adequate for desired friction characteristics.
-The test locations will be the same locations as identified for strength and thickness determination.
+502.6.9.3 Surface Texture.
+After surface irregularities have been removed, the concrete surface shall be given a uniformly roughened finish with a minimum texture depth of 1.00 mm.

-502.4.8.3.1 Sample Container.
-Plastic sample containers for ASTM E 965 testing shall be of a rigid material that will crack or break if the container is deformed.
-Damaged or deformed containers shall not be used.

-502.4.8.3.2 Required Texture Depth.
-The results of ASTM E 965 shall show a texture depth of any sublot, as defined in Sec 502.10.1, to have a minimum value of 1.00 mm.
-Any sublot showing a texture depth of less than 1.00 mm shall require diamond grinding of the pavement represented by this sublot to attain the necessary texture.
-All testing of the surface texture shall be completed no later than the day following pavement placement.

-502.4.8.3.3 Minimum Diamond Grinding Length.
+502.6.9.3.1 Minimum Diamond Grinding Length.
 Diamond grinding, except for bump correction, shall be across the entire width of the traveled way and shall be continuous for a minimum of 0.1 mile.

-502.4.8.3.4 Wave Texture Testing.
-ASTM E 965 will be waived if the contractor elects to diamond grind or tine the concrete with a wire comb.
+502.6.9.3.2 Wave Texture.
 The concrete may be tined either longitudinally or transversely.

-502.4.8.3.4.1 Wire Comb.
+502.6.9.3.2.1 Wire Comb.
 A wire comb shall be no less than 10 feet long with a single line of wires exposed to a length of approximately 4 inches.
 The wire shall be blue-tempered and polished spring steel with nominal dimensions of 0.028 inch thick and 0.100 to 0.125 inch wide.
 The wires shall be spaced to provide 1/2-inch clear space between wires and securely mounted in a rigid head.
 Except for concrete finished by hand methods, the wire comb shall be mechanically operated and capable of covering the full width of slab in a single pass, at a uniform speed and at a uniform depth.
 Final approval of the wire comb will be based on satisfactory performance during actual use